 If you have ever seen Who Do You Think You Are? on the TV, then if you’re anything like me, you’ve probably wondered what family secrets would be revealed if there was a whole team on-hand to help you research your family history.
-Well, you too can get advice from the experts!
+Well, this summer you too can get advice from the experts!

 Find out more about researching your ancestry

-Latest posts by Miriam Evans (see all)
+Latest posts by Miriam Brand-Spencer (see all)

 - Fantastic arts and culture events in 2017 - February 13, 2017